UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Deciding Between DIY Weatherization and Hiring a Professional

-Choose DIY for simple projects like draft sealing, but call a professional for complex weatherization upgrades or safety risks.
+Choose DIY for simple projects like draft sealing, but call a professional for complex upgrades or safety risks.

 TaskDIY IfHire a Pro If